How to use React Lifecycle Methods in Re-frame

 The :component-did-mount

-method is called just once right
+method is called just once right after the

-after the component is mounted into the DOM.
-This is the
+component is mounted into the DOM.
+This is the first time that you will

-element connected with this component.
-The first and only
+have access to the actual DOM element connected with this component.
+The

-call
+can call

 reagent.core/dom-node

-on the component to get the DOM node and do whatever you
+on the component to get the DOM node and do whatever you need to with

 Example: CodeMirror IDE component

 Why would you implement this method?
-Well, let's say you wanted to
+Well, let's say you wanted to embed

-instance, you wanted to use CodeMirror or
+you wanted to use CodeMirror or some other

-some other editor.
+editor.
 CodeMirror asks you to construct a CodeMirror

-re-render, that editor will still be in the DOM.
+editor will still be in the DOM.

 (defn code-mirror []